Dianne Feinstein: China

 Feinstein supported a conciliatory approach between China and Taiwan and fostered increased dialogue between high-level Chinese representatives and U.S. senators during her first term as senator.
 When asked about her relation with Beijing, Feinstein said, "I sometimes say that in my last life maybe I was Chinese."

 Feinstein criticized Beijing's missile tests near Taiwan and called for dismantlement of missiles pointed at the island.
 She promoted stronger business ties between China and Taiwan over confrontation, and suggested that the U.S. patiently "use two-way trade across Taiwan Strait as a platform for more political dialogue and closer ties".

 She believed that deeper cross-strait economic integration "will one day lead to political integration and will ultimately provide the solution" to the Taiwan issue.

-On July 27, 2018, reports surfaced that a Chinese staff member who worked for 20 years as Feinstein's personal driver, gofer and liaison to the Asian-American community was caught reporting to China's Ministry of State Security.
-According to the reports, the FBI had contacted Feinstein five years earlier warning her about the employee.
-The employee was later interviewed by authorities and forced to retire by Feinstein.
+In July 2018, Politico found that several years previously, a Chinese staff member who worked for 20 years as Feinstein's personal driver, gofer and liaison to the Asian-American community had reported on local politics to a member of China's Ministry of State Security.
+According to the reports, the staffer did not realize he was being recruited by Chinese state intelligence, thinking that it was just a friend; after an interview, the FBI "concluded the driver hadn’t revealed anything of substance", and he was forced to retire by Feinstein.
 No criminal charges were filed against him.